List of Captain Tsubasa characters

 This is a list of characters who appear in anime, videogames and manga of Captain Tsubasa.
 Due to differences between anime, manga, and games of Captain Tsubasa, some characters appear only in one series.

 Characters

 Tsubasa Oozora

 Tsubasa Oozora, aka Oliver Atom, is one of the series' main protagonists.
+The character is known to inspired real life professional players such as Lionel Messi, Zinedine Zidane and Fernando Torres.